-- Chop the onion, celery and green peppers.
+- Chop the onion, celery, and green peppers.
 Slice the garlic cloves very thin and reserve.
-Prepare all the dry spices (bay leaves, thyme, oregano, chili powder, file, mustard, cayenne, white pepper and paprika) and premix in a bowl.
+Prepare all the dry spices (bay leaves, thyme, oregano, chili powder, file, mustard, cayenne, white pepper, and paprika) and premix in a bowl.
+Reserve

-- Add the oil/duck fat to a heavy bottom large pot.
+- To make the roux, start with the oil/duck fat to a heavy bottom large pot.
 Heat the oil until very hot, but not smoking.
-Add the flour and whisk in stirring constantly.
-Continue stirring for about 40 minutes to an hour until you’ve reach a very dark roux.
+Add the flour and whisk in, stirring constantly.
+Continue stirring for about 40 minutes to an hour until you’ve reached a very dark roux.

 - Once you’ve attained a dark, but not burned roux, whisk the vegetable mixture to the roux and continue to stir.
 Add the dry spice mix and the Crystal and Worcestershire sauce and stir to mix in.
 Let this season the roux while stirring constantly for 1-2 minutes.

 - Add the chicken stock and whisk in to incorporate.
-Once the chicken stock has come up to a simmer (180-190 degrees), and thickened, add the chopped parsley, reserved chicken meat and the sliced andouille sausage.
-Reduce the heat to medium (170 degrees) and allow the gumbo to cook together for 5-10 minutes.
+Once the chicken stock has come up to a simmer (180-190 degrees) and thickened, add the chopped parsley, reserved chicken meat, and the sliced andouille sausage.
+Reduce the heat to medium (170°F or 75°C) and let the gumbo cook together for 5-10 minutes.
 Add the cut okra and stir to mix in.
-Cook the gumbo for another 10-15 minutes over medium heat or until the okra is very tender.
-Reduce the gumbo to serving temperature (150 degrees) for service.
+Cook the gumbo for another 10-15 minutes over medium heat or until the okra is tender.
+Reduce the gumbo to serving temperature (150°F or 65°C) for service.